-The sun goes down and the giant highway that passes through our service station turns into a string of crawling white headlights and red tail-lights, making it much prettier.
+\\\ The sun goes down and the giant highway that passes through our service station turns into a string of crawling white headlights and red tail-lights, making it much prettier.
 We move off towards Foxglove Laboratories, feeling very conspiratorial.
 I take off my clothes, as I need my legs on view.
 As the lead commando of this expedition - actually the sole commando - I get the urge to put all my affairs in order before the dangerous part begins.
 I thank Buddha once again for the offer of his house "That's OK.
-I don't thing it was doing me much good anyway," he says.
+I don't think it was doing me much good anyway," he says.
 "Property ownership - it's not good for my head.
 I was mad to get involved in the first place."
 John Frum now offers to add his house to my legal fee fund, but according to Buddha it turns out that John Frum doesn't actually own his home.
 In fact it's a house for sale on Buddha's list at the estate agency, which has somehow avoided ever getting a house for sale sign outside or any prospective buyers, and which John Frum has lived in rent-free and in all innocence until this very moment.
-"Aaah, bollocks!" says John Frum, summing up his view on this new development.
-It's not a very American expression, but then he's been sounding less American of late.
-Like me, he's been in this part of the other world too long.
+"Aaah, shit!" says John Frum, summing up his view on this new development.

 Finally I'm dropped off outside the strange Foxglove headquarters building with its metal Art Deco windows and turret towers at each end.
 We've timed our arrival well.
 A few stragglers are still working late inside the building or trudging out to their cars, but the vast majority have finished prostituting their time for money and have already gone home.
 On this occasion I don't go into the main entrance, instead I walk down the concrete ramp to the delivery area and loading bays on one side, taking care that I look confident, giving the impression that I belong here, despite my lack of clothes.
 Now comes the trickiest part of my plan.
 As I come close to the loading bay platform I'm spotted by a security guard and his German Shepherd dog.
 "Oi!" yells the guard.
 "What the hell are you doing here?"
 I give no answer.
 He approaches and glares at me with undisguised aggression, particularly at my legs.

 "Can you talk?" he asks.